 Activate is your short, full-body dynamic warm-up to switch on the muscles and open up the joints before you train.
 You’ll move through arm circles, torso rotations, inner thigh shifts, bridge roll downs, hip rolls, and push-pull motions to loosen tight areas, wake up the core, and get the blood flowing.
 Perfect before Foundation 9 or any session, it primes your body to move well, reducing injury risk and improving performance — all in just a few minutes.

-Stand tall with feet shoulder-width apart and hands on your hips.
+Stand tall with feet shoulder-width apart and hands resting on your hips.

-Circle your hips slowly forward, out to the side, back, and around, making a smooth circular motion.
+Begin by gently rotating the hips backwards, then out to the side, forward, and around, creating a slow, smooth circular motion.

-Keep your chest lifted and knees soft so the movement stays relaxed and controlled.
+Keep your chest lifted, knees soft, and core relaxed so the movement stays controlled and fluid.

-After completing the set in one direction, reverse the motion and roll the hips the other way.
+After completing the set in one direction, reverse the circle and rotate the hips the opposite way.

-This dynamic movement loosens the hips, lower back, and core, improving mobility and reducing stiffness.
+This dynamic movement helps loosen the hips, lower back, and core, improving mobility and reducing stiffness.

 Hold your arms out in front or keep elbows bent by your sides.